Jerry Yang

-Early life
+Early life and education

-Yang was born with the name Yang Chih-Yuan in Taipei, Taiwan, on November 6, 1968; his mother was a professor of English and drama and his father died when he was two, by which time Yang had a brother.
+Yang was born Yang Chih-Yuan in Taipei, Taiwan, on November 6, 1968.
+His mother was a professor of English and drama and his father died when he was two.
+Yang has a younger brother, Chih-Kong Ken Yang.
 In 1978, his mother moved the family to San Jose, California, where his grandmother and extended family took care of the boys while his mother taught English to other immigrants.
-After moving to the US, Yang took the American name Jerry; his mother, Lily; and his brother, Ken.
+After moving to the US, Yang took the American name Jerry; his mother, Lily; and his younger brother, Ken.
 He says that he only knew one English word, "shoe", when he came to America, but became fluent in English in about three years.

-Yang graduated from Piedmont Hills High School and went on to earn both a Bachelor of Science and a Master of Science in electrical engineering from Stanford University in four years.
-He met David Filo at Stanford in 1989, and the two of them went to Japan in 1992 for a six-month exchange program, during which he met his future wife, who was there as part of the exchange program.
+During his time at San Jose, Yang attended Ruskin Elementary School, Sierramont Middle, and Piedmont Hills High School.
+He graduated from Piedmont Hills High School and went on to earn both a Bachelor of Science and a Master of Science in electrical engineering from Stanford University in four years.
+He met David Filo at Stanford in 1989, and the two went to Japan in 1992 for a six-month exchange program, where he met his future wife, Akiko Yamazaki, also participating in the exchange program.

 Career

-Yang founded Yahoo! in 1994 and served as CEO from 2007 to 2009.
+Yang founded Yahoo! in 1994 and was CEO from 2007 to 2009.
 He left Yahoo! in 2012.
-He founded a venture capital firm called AME Cloud Ventures and, as of 2015, serves on several corporate boards.
+He founded a venture capital firm called AME Cloud Ventures and, as of 2015, is on several corporate boards.
 According to Rob Solomon, a venture capitalist at Accel Partners, Yang was "a great founder, evangelist, strategist and mentor," having "created the blueprint for what is possible on the Internet."

 1994–2012: Yahoo! years

 While studying at Stanford in 1994, Yang and David Filo co-created an Internet website called "Jerry and David's Guide to the World Wide Web," which consisted of a directory of other websites.
 As it grew in popularity they renamed it "Yahoo!
 Inc." Yahoo! received around 100,000 unique visitors by the fall of 1994.
 In April 1995, Yahoo! received a $2 million investment from Sequoia Capital, Tim Koogle was hired as CEO, and Yang and Filo were each appointed "Chief Yahoo."
 Yahoo! received a second round of funding in the Fall of 1995 from Reuters and Softbank.
 It went public in April 1996 with 49 employees.
 In 1999, Yang was named to the MIT Technology Review TR100 as one of the top 100 innovators in the world under the age of 35.
-Terry Semel, who replaced Tim Koogle as CEO after the dot-com bubble crash, served until 2007 when the rise of Google led the board to fire him and appoint Yang as interim CEO.
+Terry Semel, who replaced Tim Koogle as CEO after the dot-com bubble crash, was CEO until 2007 when the rise of Google led the board to fire him and appoint Yang as interim CEO.